 Academic advisors assist students in developing and achieving personal, academic and career plans and preparing for life after college.
 Through effective academic advising, students are empowered to own their educational choices and craft individual plans that will help them attain their academic goals.

-At Rochester, there are four primary groups of academic advisors:
+At Rochester, there are five primary groups of academic advisors:

 - Faculty advisors

-- College Center for Advising Services professional advisors
+- College Center for Advising Services staff advisors

 - Peer advisors

-When you enroll as a first-year student, you will be assigned an undergraduate advisor who will meet with you until you've formally declare their major.
-Students planning to major in the Arts and Sciences will be assigned to an undergraduate advisor who is a faculty or staff member on the River Campus.
-Students planning to pursue a major in one of the Hajim School departments, will be assigned to a faculty member in the Hajim School, and will remain with that advisor until graduation, unless their academic plans change.
+Beginning with the 2020-21 academic year, each new first-year and transfer student will be assigned to a College advisor who will remain with them from their first semester at the University of Rochester until graduation.
+Students planning to pursue a major in one of the Hajim School departments, will be assigned to a faculty member in the Hajim School, an undergraduate coordinator, and a College advisor, and will remain with this team of advisors until graduation, unless their academic plans change.

-Faculty advisors are available to meet throughout your years of undergraduate study and are an excellent source of information about majors, minors, clusters, and courses within a specific academic department or program.
-For a list of faculty advisors in each department, see the “Authorized Signature List.”
-Once your major is formally declared, your primary academic advising within the department of your major will come from a faculty advisor.
+Faculty advisors are available to meet with students throughout their years of undergraduate study and are an excellent source of information about majors, minors, clusters, and courses within a specific academic department or program.
+Faculty advisors are also available to provide information about classroom expectations, undergraduate research, graduate school, and career decisions.
+For a list of faculty advisors in each department, see the “Authorized Approval List.”
+Once a major or minor is formally declared, a student’s primary academic advising within the department of the major or minor will come from a faculty advisor.

-The professional advisors in the College Center for Advising Services (CCAS) are knowledgeable about a broad range of academic programs and policies.
+The staff advisors in the College Center for Advising Services (CCAS) are knowledgeable about a broad range of academic programs and policies.
 They often assist students in developing comprehensive academic plans, refer students to specialized academic resources, and help students problem-solve when they are experiencing academic challenges.
-CCAS is a good place to start if you have an academic question or concern and are not sure who will be able to assist you.

 Peer advisors are undergraduate students who have received special training to answer academic questions and refer students to other campus resources.
 Peer advisors regularly answer questions such as: